winstonbartlegod/enhanced-multimodal-rag/README.md

 # Enhanced-multimodal-rag 🤖📄

-An advanced document analysis and chat application that combines multiple OCR engines with state-of-the-art Retrieval-Augmented Generation (RAG) for intelligent document interaction.
+After months of dedicated design and development, I'm thrilled to share a fully functional version of an advanced document analysis and chat application, Enhanced-Multimodal-RAG.
+This tool seamlessly integrates multiple OCR engines, including Mistral OCR for superior accuracy and Marker enhanced with the latest Gemini 2.5 Flash model, with a state-of-the-art Retrieval-Augmented Generation (RAG) pipeline for intelligent document interaction.
+The system leverages a hybrid query approach, combining semantic embeddings from Gemini with BM25 keyword search to deliver precise and contextually relevant results.
+A special thanks to https://github.com/VikParuchuri/marker/tree/master/marker, which served as the foundation for one of the parsing engines, fine-tuned to maximize performance with Gemini integration.

 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![Streamlit](https://img.shields.io/badge/streamlit-1.28+-red.svg)